We show you how to find a qualified mortgage broker and how they can help you find the best mortgage deal for your needs.

 Even whole of market brokers don't have to include the direct deals offered by banks and building societies.
 However, a good broker will still include these offers in their evaluation, even if it means that they later lose out on your custom.

 Ask them to clarify their customer services policy and explain exactly when and how you can get hold of them.
 A good broker will be readily available to answer any queries you have.

 Check whether the mortgage broker has professional indemnity insurance in place.
 This is important as it will give you some come back against bad advice.
 All mortgage brokers should have some form of PI in place.

-Bear in mind that how your broker responds to your questions is almost as important as what they say.
+How your broker responds to your questions is almost as important as what they say.
 They should appear open and confident in their responses and be able to answer any questions you have in a way that you can understand.

 Finally, it's important that they seem trustworthy and personable, you should come out of any meeting feeling comfortable that they are capable of finding you the best deal possible.